 29 charged with criminal offences

-The foreign nationals charged may also be naturalized Canadians but typically underground gambling operations in Canada for mahjong are set-up, funded by, operated by, loan sharked by and frequented by foreign nationals from China who continue to use their Chinese ID and have dual lives in two countries.
+The foreign nationals charged may also be naturalized Canadians but typically underground gambling operations in Canada, to the extent that was going on, for mahjong are set-up, funded by, operated by, loan sharked by and frequented by foreign nationals from China who continue to use their Chinese ID and have dual lives in two countries.

-York Regional Police said that the illegal underground casinos was organized crime exploiting and demonstrating their money and position in a belief that they were above the law.
+York Regional Police said that the alleged underground casinos involved organized crime exploiting and demonstrating their money and position in a belief that they were above the law.

 “This illegal high-stakes gambling also leads to gun violence, armed robberies, kidnappings, extortion and other serious violent offences within our community.”

-Because Bulgarian foreign nationals were arrested and organized crime is involved, it is possible that it is the Bulgarian mafia – they offer crime as a service to the Italian mafia.
+Because Bulgarian foreign nationals were arrested and organized crime was alleged to be involved, it is possible that it is the Bulgarian mafia – they are known to offer crime as a service to the Italian mafia.

 Even The Bridal Path once had an underground casino